Sikh Coalition: Youth

-The Sikh Coalition established the Junior Sikh Coalition on August 2012 to empower the youth and to create a safe environment for them to practice Sikh.
+The Sikh Coalition established the Junior Sikh Coalition in August 2012 to empower the youth and to create a safe environment for them to practice Sikhism.
 It is a "student-led initiative designed to inspire Sikh youth, strengthen the communities to which they belong, and help them achieve their leadership potential".
-The program offers 1-year leadership training to high school and college students.
-The program is currently on pause due to the worldwide COVID-19.
+The program offers one-year leadership training to high school and college students.
+The program is currently on pause due to the worldwide COVID-19 pandemic.